weensy/LXKB/README.md

 The most striking feature is the position of the Fn key.
 The usage of Caps lock is very infrequent.
 But among the non-letter keys, it is located in the most convenient place to press.
 This place is a waste for Caps lock!
 It is why we put Fn key here.
 We have placed the rest of combination keys where comfortable to press.
 People place their hands diagonally on the keyboard for body structural reasons.
-Therefore, the range of keys that can be pressed by moving only your fingers is as follow:
+Therefore, the range of keys that can be pressed by moving only a finger from the default position is as follow:
 <p align="center">
 <img src="./img/comfortable.png" alt="Comfortable range" width="580px">
 <p>